- Rules and standards

 Open access.
 License Agreement

-The journal “Religiovedenie” provides direct open access to its content on the assumption that the free flow of research contributes to a wider exchange of knowledge at the global level.
+The journal “Religiovedenie” provides direct open access to its content as we believe that it contributes to a wider exchange of knowledge at the global level.

 To publish the peer-reviewed material, the author of the journal enters into the License Agreement, the contents of which can be found here:License Agreement in Russian and English